-We sometimes wonder ourselves why we have this site, now ten years after Julia died.
+We sometimes wonder ourselves why we have this site, now eleven years after Julia died.
 Those of us who knew and loved Julia don’t need this to remind us that she was a bright light in our lives.
 Our wider circle of friends knows and trusts that we will never forget her, and they continue to be gentle with us as we navigate our loss.

 It seems that most people who find this site are searching for some other Julia Berg (and, judging by the source domains, there must be lots of Julia Bergs in China, Russia, Germany and Australia).
 But a surprising number stay to read “About Julia” or some of the “Tributes” that we’ve posted.

 The website gives us a place to share our thoughts, and to catalogue some of the proactive efforts we’ve made to salvage something from our loss, addressing the risks of medical error.
 There is always a spike in visits around Julia’s birthday (April 21) and the date she died (August 10), so we know that we have some “followers.”
 But we’ve avoided making this a blog or an interactive site—knowing that people will find a way to reach us if they want.